seanhess/hyperbole/README.md

 messageView msg = col (gap 10) $ do
   el_ "Current Message"
   el_ msg
-  -- send (SetMessage "A new message") when clicked button (SetMessage "A new message") id "Set Message"
+  -- run action `SetMessage "A new message"` when clicked button (SetMessage "A new message") id "Set Message"
 ```

-When the user clicks the button, the server runs the `message` handler, which returns new HTML.
+When the user clicks the button, the `SetMessage` action is sent to the server.
+Then `message` handles it, runs side effects, and returns new HTML.

 Only the view containing the button is updated via virtual DOM, while the rest of the page remains the same

 Combining multiple pages into an application